KofiAAnnor/UMD-Connect/README.md

 * Milestone 2 commit: 8cf84440863541b334df589a171f70dc91bfbc1c

+## Developer Documentation

+*Software architecture*: Code is store in the flaskapp directory,
+	web design is inside the teamplates directory under the same directory.

+__init__.py: Initialize the database and the app

+forms.py: The Form used in the app, including Registraion, Login,
+         Update Profile, Search (user and project), Create Project.

+modelts.py: The format for the User, Project, Project members,
+         Project message, Project images database.

 ## Running the application (Docker)

 *Note*: These steps assume you have docker and docker-compose installed.